The scaling limit of a critical random directed graph: Back edges on discrete and continuum trees

+Observe that all of the ancestral edges in $B$ are elements of $B^*$, since if $(x,y)$ is ancestral then $y\in \llbracket \rho,x\rrbracket.$ Moreover, notice that, in the inductive part of the definition of $B^*,$ we could equivalently have defined $(x_{i+1},y_{i+1})$ to be smallest element $(x,y)$ of $B\setminus\big\{(x_j,y_j),j\in \{1,\ldots,i\}\big\}$ which is either ancestral or such that there is a directed path from $y$ towards an ancestral back edge.
+This implies that $B^*$ is exactly the set of back edges which are either themselves ancestral, or which lead to ancestral back edges.

 \begin{prop} Let $X$ be the directed graph obtained by taking $T$ (with edges directed away from $\rho$) and adding all the edges of $B$.
-Let $X^*$ be the subgraph of $X$ where we remove any element of $B$ that is not of the type $(x_i,y_i)$ for some $1\leq i\leq N.$ Then $X$ and $X^*$ have the same strongly connected components. \end{prop} \begin{proof} Notice that, since there are no surplus edges in this setting, any cycle of $X$ must feature at least one ancestral back edge.
-Thus, for any edge $(x,y)$ of $B,$ it is possible to reach a back edge starting from $y$ and following edges of $X,$ and by construction this means that $(x,y)$ is an edge of $X^*.$ \end{proof}
+Let $X^*$ be the subgraph of $X$ where we remove any element of $B$ that is not in $B^*.$ Then $X$ and $X^*$ have the same strongly connected components. \end{prop} \begin{proof} Let $(x,y)$ be an element of $B$ which is in a strongly connected component of $X.$ We want to prove that it is in $B^*.$ Since there are no surplus edges, by Lemma~\ref{lem:surplusorback}, the strongly connected component must contain an ancestral back edge.
+Thus, it is possible to reach that ancestral edge starting from $y$ and following edges of $X$.
+Hence, $(x,y)$ is in $B^*$.
+It follows that $X$ and $X^*$ have the same strongly connected components. \end{proof}

 This seemingly innocuous lemma is, in fact, a key tool for us.
 Indeed, if $T$ is taken to be a large tree of $\mathcal{F}_{\vec{G}(n,p)}$ (meaning it has size of order $n^{2/3}$), and $B$ is the set of back edges of $\vec{G}(n,p)$ which join elements of $T$, then $B$ has size of order $n^{1/3}$.
-However, as we will see later, the number of back edges in $X^*$ remains of order $1.$ This means that the reduction from $X$ to $X^*$, while not changing the strongly connected components, allows us to ignore the majority of the back edges at no cost.
+However, as we will see later, the number of back edges in $X^*$ remains of order $1,$ and in fact the $(x_i,y_i)$ will, in the scaling limit, converge to continuous analogues.
+This means that the reduction from $X$ to $X^*$, while not changing the strongly connected components, allows us to ignore the majority of the back edges at no cost.
+(Let us emphasise, however, that in general there are back-edges in $X^*$ which are \emph{not} contained in any strongly connected component.)